Urs Aeberhard

-Urs Aeberhand (sometimes known as Urs Aeberhard) is a Swiss bobsledder who competed from the late 1990s to the early 2000s.
+Urs Aeberhard (born 18 February 1971) is a Swiss bobsledder who competed from the late 1990s to the early 2000s.

+Career

 He won three bronze medals at the FIBT World Championships (Two-man: 2000, Four-man: 2000, FIBT World Championships 2001).

-Aeberhand also finished sixth in the four-man event at Salt Lake City in 2002.
+Aeberhard also finished sixth in the four-man event at Salt Lake City in 2002.

+Personal life

+Aeberhard's son, Mario Aeberhard, is an Olympic bobsledder.
+His brother, Bruno, is also a former bobsledder.